powsybl/powsybl.github.io/pages/documentation/developer/tutorials/itools-command.md

 ---

 # Create an iTools command in Java
-This tutorial shows you how to create a simple `iTools` command in Java.
+In this tutorial, you will learn how to create a simple `iTools` command in Java.

 The `iTools` script is designed to be easily extended with new commands that would be added to the set of available commands, providing users with new command line functionalities.